ContactSoftwareAI/RINetwork-Shrec2025-Protein-Shape-Classification/README.md

 F1 Score: 0.8584

+Detailed description of the method is [here](https://github.com/ContactSoftwareAI/RINetwork-Shrec2025-Protein-Shape-Classification/blob/main/docu.pdf)

 ## Acknowledgments:
-Our code is build on top of the original RIConv++ paper and their code repository: https://github.com/cszyzhang/riconv2
+Our code is build on top of the original [RIConv++ paper](https://arxiv.org/abs/2202.13094) and their [code repository](https://github.com/cszyzhang/riconv2)

 We thank authors for open-sourcing their code.